Skip to main content

 For a strong works council

-To ensure that the rights of your colleagues on site are respected, we support works councils and youth councils in their work in the company.
+To ensure that the rights of your colleagues on site are respected, we stand behind the works councils and youth councils and support them in their work in the company.

 Collective agreements